NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 `I0` and `I2` also have the same extent.
 $\square$

+The above theorems can be used to generate simplifed predicates.
+For example, if I have `I1, I2 = Split(I0, N)` and both `I0` and `I1` have holes,
+then I know that logically, if I predicate `I0`, `I1` will be automatically correct.
+So only checking the index of `I0` is sufficient, and there is no need to check `I1`.

 ## Allocation and correctness model

 Indivisible split also impact the allocation size.